 (i) "Union Representative" means a person authorized by the Union to act on behalf of an Employee;

-(j) "Work Day" means any day in which an Employee is normally required to be at his place of work;
+(j) "Workday" means any day in which an Employee is normally required to be at their place of work;

 (k) "AUPE" means the Alberta Union of Provincial Employees with its head office located in Edmonton;

-(l) "Minimum Salary" means the lowest period of the salary range assigned to a class;

-(m) "Period" means a single salary rate within a salary range;
+(m) "Increment" means a single salary rate within a salary range;

-(n) "Increment" means the difference between one (1) period and the next period within the same salary range;

 (o) "Maximum Salary" means:

-(i) the highest period in the Employees pay range; or
+(i) the highest increment in the Employees pay range; or

-(ii) the job rate where no salary range has been assigned a class;
+(ii) the job rate where no salary range has been assigned a classification;

 (p) "Apprentice" means a person as defined within the Skilled Trades and Apprenticeship Education Act, who is serving a special training period;

-(q) “Anniversary Date” shall mean, for the purpose of a promotion or reclassification, the 1st day of the month in which the appointment or reclassification becomes effective, unless it occurs after the 15th of the month, in which case the anniversary date shall be the 1st day of the following month.
+(q) “Anniversary Date” shall mean, for the purpose of a promotion or reclassification, the first day of the month in which the appointment or reclassification becomes effective, unless it occurs after the fifteenth of the month, in which case the anniversary date shall be the first day of the following month.

+(r) “Chapter Chair” means a Component Officer of the Union elected by the Chapter membership.

+(s) Work Week” means Sunday through Saturday.

 ARTICLE 2